SCAR/ropensci/task_view/antarctic.md

 ### Animal tracking

 Tracking of animals using satellite, GPS, or light-level geolocation tags is common, and there are many R packages that can help with this.
-See the [spatiotemporal task view](https://cloud.r-project.org/web/views/SpatioTemporal.html) for a more complete list.
+See the [tracking task view](https://cloud.r-project.org/web/views/Tracking.html) for a more complete list.
 Of particular interest may be:

+ <pkg>traipse</pkg> A collection of commonly used tools for animal movement and other tracking data.
+Variously distance, angle, bearing, distance-to, bearing-to and speed are provided for geographic data that can be used directly or within 'tidyverse' syntax.

 - [TwilightFree](https://github.com/ABindoff/TwilightFree) provides a method for processing light-level geolocation data that is robust to noise (sensor shading and obscuration) and may be particularly suitable for Southern Ocean applications.